TechWorksHub/best-practice-guide/source/cookbook.rst

 Not every part of every step will need to be fulfilled for every application.
-Some applications may pose their own classes of problems that will need to be dealt with separately.
-We discuss these below.
+Different applications may require different approaches.
+We discuss some recurring issues that many engineers will have to deal with these below.

+.. _Application Specific Requirements:

 Application Specific Requirements
 ---------------------------------

+.. _AI Risk:

 AI Risk
 ++++++++

-Direct regulation of AI in the EU is tending to a risk based approach examining the harm of AI applications to people.
+Direct regulation of AI in the EU is tending to a risk based approach based on the harm of AI an application poses to people.
 Applications are classified into risk categories, and those that pose a high risk are to be subject to more stringent requirements.
 These categories are currently:

 * Unacceptable risk.
 Applications that are a clear threat to the safety, livelihoods or rights of people.